-A simple analogy might be: If you woke up suddenly, surrounded by threes, you might assume you were in the woods.
+A simple analogy might be: If you woke up suddenly, surrounded by trees, you might assume you were in the woods.
 After walking around a while you could judge it to be a forest.
 But if you then climbed up a tree you will see that you were not in a forest at all but in a vast jungle.
-On reaching the canopy you might even see the boundary in the distance and and this would tell you the direction to head.
+On reaching the canopy you might even see the boundary in the distance and this information would give you a direction to head out of the jungle.

 You probably already know a lot more about Brexit than you think.
 But maybe not so much about the EU institutions and how they work.
 Did you vote in the 2016 referendum, and was it to Remain because you support the EU or Leave because someone told you there are too many immigrants in the UK?

 At what point did you cement your decision at the ballot or change it.
 Was it when Guy Verhofstadt said in February 2016 that “British citizens know very well that Britain without the EU is in fact a dwarf on the world level.”
 Or when he said: “It is a fact that they have professionally squandered Winston Churchill’s legacy.”?